Oakville Transit: Fares

 As of July 2025, cash fare is $4.00 for everyone ages 13 and older without a Presto card.
-Passengers using GO Transit can transfer on and off Oakville Transit free of charge so long as the passenger can show the driver their single, multi-ride GO ride ticket or by swiping the Presto card or contactless credit or debit card.
-Children and youth ages 0–19 can ride all Oakville Transit bus services free of charge as long as the child or youth has a valid Presto card.
+Passengers using GO Transit can transfer on and off Oakville Transit free of charge so long as the passenger can show the driver their single, multi-ride GO ride ticket or by swiping a Presto card or contactless credit or debit card.
+Children ages 0–12 can ride all Oakville Transit bus services free of charge when travelling with an accomanying adult.
 Children travelling alone are required to tap their "child" Presto card when boarding the Oakville bus, but no fare will be deducted.
 Students/youths (13–19 years of age), and seniors (65 years of age and older) can ride fare-free when using their student, youth or senior Presto card.
 Customers in these categories travelling without a Presto card are still required to pay a full cash fare.
-Customers can also pay their Oakville Transit bus fares through the Presto e-tickets mobile application via smartphone or by using a contactless credit/debit card (Visa, Mastercard, American Express and Interac) and their associated mobile wallets.
-The equivalent of the current Oakville Transit cash fare will be deducted by tapping it onto a PRESTO fare reader.
-Oakville Transit also issues time-based transfers, valid for any direction of use for 2 hours from the time of boarding (including transfers to/from Burlington Transit and Miway (Mississauga Transit) services.
+Customers can also pay their Oakville Transit bus fares through the Presto e-tickets mobile application via smartphone or by using a contactless credit/debit card (Visa, Mastercard, American Express and Interac) and their associated mobile wallets by swiping these items on a Presto fare reader.
+The equivalent of the current Oakville Transit cash fare will be deducted.
+Oakville Transit also issues time-based transfers, valid for any direction of use for 2 hours from the time of boarding, including transfers to or from other neighbouring transit services in the Greater Toronto and Hamilton area (GTHA) such as Brampton Transit, Burlington Transit, Hamilton Street Railway (HSR), MiWay, and – for customers paying by Presto card or by contactless credit or debit card – the Toronto Transit Commission (TTC).